InspiryThemes/realhomes-docs/docs/property-settings.md

 This feature allows you to restrict how many property detail pages a guest (non-logged-in) user can view before being prompted to log in.

-You can configure this under **Dashboard → RealHomes → Customize Settings → Property Detail Page → Basics**.
+You can configure this under the **Basic** section mentioned above.

 **Maximum Property Views for Guests**
   Set the number of property detail pages a guest can view.